epcim/salt-infra/README.md

 * formulas pre-installed in stable salt-master container
 * formulas fetched on the fly from multiple git sources
 * infrastructure as a code, pillars are "treated" as your infrastructure model
+* environments used as individual models, while still keeping salt envs

 Optional: